Stylacs/stylacs_user/README.md

    5. To run and display the app you need an android emulatore or IOS semulatore or a physical device.

 # Installing & Executing:
+  Github has a direct upload files limit of 100 and we are facing some issues while pushing the files to github through CMD thats why     the installation & execution is a bit confusing but we are working on it and later on we will fix this.

    1. Click on clone and then click on download zip to download the Zip folder that contain 2 folders (lib , assets) and a file               (pubspec.yaml).
    2. Now create a new androidx supported flutter project in CMD by using this command (flutter create --androidx project_name).
    3. Unzip the downloaded folder and copy Lib and assets folder to the newly created flutter project.